NFDI4Culture/ada/README.md

-# Semantic Publishing
+# ADA Semantic Publishing

-Title: Semantic Publishing: The Future Open Textbook
+Title: Semantic Publishing - The Future Open Textbook

 Description: An infrastructural open-source software project to support the use of Open Science 'digital objects' in textbooks.